henrydierkes/Eagle_Rating/README.md

 The primary users of this project are Emory University students seeking to explore and rate campus facilities.
 Additionally, university administrators can utilize the platform to gather student feedback and identify areas for improvement.

+### Deployment
+Tablet / Computer Users: You can visit our link at [https://www.eagle-rating.com](https://www.eagle-rating.com)

 ### Key Features

 - **Search Functionality:** Users can search for campus places by name and category.